rengler33/st_project/README.md

 ## What is this?

-Business logic for calculating reimbursements is built into a library (located in `src/st_project`).
+Business logic for calculating reimbursements is built into the st_project library (located in `src/st_project`).
-An command-line interface for using the library has been built as a demo application in `application.py`.
+A command-line interface for using the library has been built as a demo application in `application.py`.

 ## Setup